inigogonzalezdearrieta/inigogonzalezdearrieta.github.io/outreach.md

 ## Science fairs and public science

-I will take part in the Zientzia Astea (Science Week), organized by my university.
+I am an active participant in my university's public-facing initiatives, such as the Zientzia Astea (Science Week), Jornadas de Investigación or Puertas Abiertas (Open Doors).

 [back](./README.md)